When it rains it pours: Social Work students partner with FEMA to assist Detroiters devastated by June floods

 I'm very excited and honored to be a part of this FEMA project and assist clients in Metro Detroit.
 The social work profession has long been associated with disaster relief, owing to the profession's roots in wartime aid and its concern with people's physical environments.
 This is the perfect opportunity for me to put my social work knowledge and passion into community action. - MSW FEMA Student Volunteer Monet Eason

 The SWSA-FEMA partnership is intended to provide more equitable assistance to underserved communities in the Metro Detroit area impacted by the June storms, flooding and tornadoes.
-Social Work student volunteers will work as rapid respondents visiting the homes of survivors residing within the declared counties of DR-4607-MI who may be eligible for additional assistance through the appeals process.
-Volunteers will provide residents with case assessments and connect them to FEMA resources.
+Social Work student volunteers will work as rapid respondents contacting survivors residing within the declared counties of DR-4607-MI who may be eligible for additional assistance through the appeals process.
+Volunteers will provide residents with case assessments and connect them to FEMA and local resources.
 “We are honored to serve the citizens in our community by piloting this program with FEMA with support from United Way.
 It will provide an additional level of problem-solving and an extra pair of hands for those whose claims have been denied.
 The School of Social Work continues to be responsive to the needs of our community,” noted Social Work Dean and Professor Sheryl Kubiak.